JordanBoulous/41189-assignment-template/41189 Modelling Assignment.md

 This model is simulating the spread of covid-19 in a group of 100,000 agents over 100 days, assuming that 100 people are initially infected.
 These individuals are said to have an average of 20 connections, with a 1.4% chance of spreading the virus to those agents.
 Also, the recovery rate is approximately 14 days after an individual is infected.

-- Covid agent based model with lockdown being implemented after 15 days of the virus being present in society:
+- Covid agent based model with a 90 day lockdown being implemented after 15 days of the virus being present in society:

 ![AgentBasedModel2.JPG](ComplexSystemsImages/AgentBasedModel2.JPG)